 All firms detailed are fully consolidated into the Group for accounting purposes and prudential purposes.
-There are no known current or foreseen practical or legal impediments to the prompt transfer of capital resources or repayments of liabilities between parent and subsidiary undertakings and there are no subsidiary undertakings where actual capital resources are less than the required minimum, i.e. each regulated company within the Group currently holds a surplus of regulatory capital.
+There are no known current or foreseen practical or legal impediments (other than those set out by law or in regulation) to the prompt transfer of capital resources or repayments of liabilities between parent and subsidiary undertakings and there are no subsidiary undertakings where actual capital resources are less than the required minimum, i.e. each regulated company within the Group currently holds a surplus of regulatory capital.